 - Skim through your lecture notes to find key concepts and methods

-What are the qualities of a good / fair exam?
+What are the qualities of a good exam?

 - Consistency.
-If you gave the same exam twice to the same students, they should get a similar grade each time.
+If you give the same exam twice to the same students, they should get a similar grade each time.

 - Validity.
 Make sure your questions address what you want to evaluate.